um-grex/grex-docs/content/english/software/containers.md

 ### Singularity with GPUs
 ---

-Use the __-\-nv__ flag to ''singularity'' run/exec/shell commands.
+Use the __-\-nv__ flag to __singularity__ run/exec/shell commands.
 Naturally, you should be on a node that has a GPU, in an interactive job.
-NVIDIA provides many pre-built Docker and Singularity container images on their ["GPU cloud"](https://ngc.nvidia.com/), together with instructions on how to pull them and to run them.
+NVIDIA provides many pre-built Docker and Singularity container images on their [GPU cloud](https://ngc.nvidia.com/), together with instructions on how to pull them and to run them.
 NVidia's NGC Docker images should, as a rule, work on HPC machines with Singularity without any changes.

 ### Singularity with OpenScienceGrid CVMFS
 ---